Skip to content

 No Omanization in Year One

 New companies have zero Omanization requirements during their first year.
 Starting year two, you hire just one Omani national.
-This gradual approach gives foreign businesses time to establish themselves before meeting local employment targets.
+This gradual approach gives foreign businesses time to establish themselves.

 Remote Registration